 How We Used A Simple Survey To Crack The Code On Our Customers – This article is the follow up to the one above and it shares how to interpret user research by sharing an example of how we interpreted our own user research data.

 The Best Way To Come Up With New Marketing Ideas: Ask Your Customers – This post shares the findings from the survey with our audience and how we interpreted and analyzed the results of our survey.

 Using On-Site Customer Feedback Surveys To Get Inside Your Customer’s Mind At The Point of Purchase – This article shares how you can approach getting customer feedback using onsite surveying tools to find out various things like why your visitors aren’t purchasing or what your customers like about your product or service.

 How to Conduct Customer Interviews (Even When You Don’t Have Customers) – This article shares how startups who don’t have many customers can learn about their target audience by prospecting on LinkedIn and asking open-ended question over the phone or in person.
 It also walks through how companies can use in-person conversations or phone conversations to hone in their marketing efforts.

-Content Strategy – Articles that explain our thought process around developing a content strategy
+Content Strategy/ SEO – Articles that explain our thought process around developing a content strategy